juanantonio284/simple_bash/README.md

     - `theory.md`, basic package management in Linux (how programs are installed)
     - `apt_1_basics.md`, a basic tutorial on the `apt` utility for common tasks like installing, uninstalling, and updating
+    - `apt_example_installing_R.md`, a guide on how to install R[^note_1]

+[^note_1]:
+(There's not much to learn about `apt`, to be fair, but it's a practical example of installing a program from start to finish.
+And, considering all the little tricks involved, such an example might actually be useful.)

 * `my_shell_scripts` contains:
     - `remember`, a "notepad" script